 Tuition and registration fees

-Tuition covers all courses, the supervision of your master's thesis, a trip to Geneva with visits to international organisations as well as a range of extracurricular activities.
-Tuition does not cover airfares, costs of accommodation and living, health insurance, books or any other expenditures incurred during your stay in Switzerland.
+Tuition covers all courses, master’s thesis supervision, a range of extracurricular activities, several trips to Geneva with visits to the WTO and other international and non-governmental organisations.
+Tuition does not cover travel costs, accommodation, health insurance, or any other expenditures incurred during your stay in Switzerland.

 Tuition payments are not required until you have been accepted to the programme.
 You may benefit from either one of the following two payment methods:

 - A 5% discount is applied if you pay your entire tuition fee prior to the first day of the programme (September).